richafnu/Viva/Viva/learning/search-preferences.md

 > [!NOTE]
 > - Provider-based content prioritization boosts the provider content when compared to no prioritization.
 > - Provider-based content prioritization doesn't guarantee that the provider’s content is always visible to users.
-It also depends on user query and information available on the learning content, such as title, description, skill tags and keywords.
+It also depends on user query and information available on the learning content, such as title, description, skill tags, and keywords.
 > - Provider-based content prioritization is only applicable to Viva Learning spaces.
 Search in Microsoft 365 surfaces isn't impacted by this setting.

 ## Upcoming features

-In future releases, we plan to enhance provider-based content prioritization with controls for levels of prioritization and the option to choose subsources within a provider.
+We plan to enhance provider-based content prioritization with controls for levels of priority and the option to choose subsources within a provider.